randriksen/randriksen.github.io/index.md

 classes: wide
 ---

-I have recently decided that I need to test something that I've claimed at job interviews:
+A while ago I decided that I need to test something that I've claimed at job interviews:
-That my superpower is that i can pass almost any certification exam with just a few weeks of studying.
+That my superpower is that I can pass almost any certification exam with just a few weeks of studying.
 Therefore my insane quest right now is going be:
-**Try to pass 12 exams in the next 12 months!**
+**Paused ----- Try to pass 12 exams in the next 12 months! ----- Paused**

-I will probably write about my other projects as well.
+I will write about my other projects as well.

-For fun and learning, I'm doing this with Jekyll and GitHub Pages.

 <h1>Latest Post</h1>